where to go get checked out for a car accident

-If you’ve been in a car accident, seeking medical attention should be your top priority, even if you don’t feel immediate pain.
-Delaying treatment can lead to long-term health issues and hurt your injury claim.
+If you’ve been in a car accidentseeking medical attention should be your top priority, even if you don’t feel immediate pain.
+Delaying treatment could lead to long-term issues and hurt your injury claim.

-In some states, like those with Personal Injury Protection (PIP) coverage, waiting too long to see a doctor could result in out-of-pocket medical expenses.
+In some States with Personal Injury Protection (PIP) coverage, waiting too long to see a doctor could result in out-of-pocket medical expenses.

 Should I Go to the Emergency Room After a Car Accident?